Let the Power Fall: An Album of Frippertronics

 Let the Power Fall: An Album of Frippertronics is the third solo album by British guitarist and composer Robert Fripp, and the first on which he is the sole performer.
-It was released by Editions E.G. in April 1981, only a few weeks after the album he made with The League of Gentlemen.
+It was released by Editions E.G. in April 1981, shortly after the album he made with The League of Gentlemen.

 It is an album of live improvised performances created using his Frippertronics looping system, recorded during the North American leg of his 1979 one-man tour of small venues.
 The tour dates and recording locations are listed on the rear of the album sleeve, along with a structured list of maxims pertaining to his thinking at the time, such as "Dogmatic attachment to the supposed merits of a particular structure hinders the search for an appropriate structure."

 The extensive sleeve notes also state that the track "1984" was used in the 1981 Amos Poe film Subway Riders and that "various selections" were featured in the 1981 Victor Schonfeld film Animals, better known as The Animals Film.